“ERASMUS+” – Programme

 If you miss this deadline, you may be successful if you apply for one of the remaining places before August, although this is usually only for the summer semester of the next academic year.
 Remaining places are also often assigned without mobility grants; these are known as zero-grant places.
 Please ask your departmental coordinator at your partner university directly about the application deadline which is relevant for you!

 The Erasmus programme is a European Union educational programme.
 The Erasmus exchange possibilities at FAU are currently based on around 500 bilateral, subject-specific exchange agreements with around 300 European higher education institutions in all EU and EEA member states (Norway, Liechtenstein, Iceland), Turkey and Switzerland, as well as in selected partner countries.
-If you are interested in studying abroad in Europe for one or two semesters with the Erasmus programme, you will find all of the current exchange options for your department or subject in the list of partner universities.
+If you are interested in studying abroad in Europe for one or two semesters with the Erasmus programme, you will find all of the current exchange possibilities for your department or subject in the list of partner universities and on our world map.

 The Central Office for International Affairs (RIA) is responsible for coordinating the Erasmus programme for all faculties at FAU and is happy to give you advice on any administrative issues.
 Subject coordinators in the individual departments and degree programmes support the Erasmus programme; the person responsible for each exchange place is specified in the list and will be happy to help you as your contact person with the application procedure and any questions related to your subject.
 RIA organises an information event about the Erasmus exchange programme each semester.